Breadcrumb Menu

 A film screening of Manzanar, Diverted: When Water Becomes Dust will take place on Feb.
 22 from 6 - 8 PM in the ATL (007-02) and will feature a panel discussion afterwards with guests, Ann Kaneko, Noah Williams, and Hana Maruyama.
 This event recognizes the annual Day of Remembrance, Feb.
 19th.

-The 2021 film, Manzanar, Diverted: When Water Becomes Dust, in Manzanar Diverted is an inspired and poetic portrait of a place and its people, and follows intergenerational women from three communities who defend their land, their history and their culture from the insatiable thirst of Los Angeles.
+The 2021 film, Manzanar, Diverted: When Water Becomes Dust, in Manzanar, is an inspired and poetic portrait of a place and its people, and follows intergenerational women from three communities who defend their land, their history and their culture from the insatiable thirst of Los Angeles.
 In this fresh retelling of the LA water story, Native Americans, Japanese-American WWII incarcerees, and environmentalists form an unexpected alliance to preserve Payahuunadü (Owens Valley), “the land of flowing water.”

 About our speakers: